MarieteNeitsov/IDS-project/README.md

 ## Replication Instructions
 To replicate our results:
 1. Open `mudel.ipynb`.
-2. Run all the cells in the notebook.
+2. Run all the cells in the notebook by clicking on run -> restart kernel and run all cells.